 It is important to plan ahead so you are prepared.
 Our video training and booklet gives you tips on staying informed, creating a support group, assembling a kit, and having plan.
 These tips provide people with disabilities guidance in managing communication, equipment, pets and home hazards.
 The material is based on the Ready Now training developed in partnership with Oregon Office on Disability Health.

 Links to a printable version of the workbooks and the various accessible versions of the training can be found below and in the navigation bar.
-For a DVD of the training or a hard copy of the workbooks email Nickole.Cheron@portlandoregon.gov
+Questions?
+Email firstname.lastname@example.org or call 503-823-9970.

-Preparedness training with American Sign Language interpreter window
+self-preparedness training with American Sign Language (ASL) interpretation

 Word version of training workbook